SaiMohan1502/linux-system/FILE_MANAGEMENT_CODE_IN_LSP.md

 }
 ```

-8.Develop a C program to move a file from one directory to another?
+#Develop a C program to move a file from one directory to another?

 ```c
 #include <stdio.h>